 Tom is also a director of Dalriada Trustees Limited and leads the Dalriada business across the Midlands.
 He has broad pensions experience with particular expertise in employer covenant and corporate transactions.
-He has worked with a range of trustee boards managing scheme assets from $c \pm 5$ million to more than ± 1 billion.
+He has worked with a range of trustee boards managing scheme assets from c£5 million to more than £1 billion.
 Similarly, he is experienced in working with a broad spectrum of sponsoring employers from small, owner managed businesses through to much larger and complex groups being either privately owned or fully listed.

-Tom's experience, both as an adviser and as a Professional Trustee, provides particular insight into corporate structures and insolvencies.
-The Scheme's investments include shares and/or bonds in, or issued by, corporate entities where understanding the accounting and financial structures of these entities is essential.
+Tom's experience, both as an adviser and as an Acrredited Professional Trustee, provides particular insight into corporate structures and insolvencies.
+Where the Scheme's investments include shares and/or bonds in, or issued by, corporate entities understanding the accounting and financial structures of these entities is essential and Tom provides a wealth of experience in this area.

-Tom is a member of the Association of Professional Pension Trustees, has completed the Pensions Regulator's Trustee Toolkit and holds the Pensions Management Institute's Award in Pension Trusteeship (DC and DB).
+Tom is a fully accredited member of the Association of Professional Pension Trustees, has completed the Regulator's Trustee Toolkit and holds the Pensions Management Institute's Award in Pension Trusteeship (DC and DB).
 Tom has met all required CPD requirements.